7 Easy And Effective Ways That Can Actually Increase Your F&B Sales

 Data and science will be your best friends in this section.

-3 quick steps to menu engineering:
+3 quick steps to menu design:

 - Cost your menu – calculate food cost percentage and contribution margin (more info here)

 - Categorise your menu items according to levels of profit and popularity